Bristol-Cyber-Security-Group/testbed-os/docs/installation/index.rst

 ^^^^^^

 Docker is used to allow the user to deploy containers on the testbed, the installation steps for docker are the same as in `https://docs.docker.com/desktop/install/linux-install/`.
+If you are already using Docker Desktop, do not install docker via this documentation or scripts.
+We can re-use the Docker installation.

 Android Emulator
 ^^^^^^^^^^^^^^^^